-The Kaufmann Diet is a tremendous learning experience for most people.
-By eliminating inflammatory foods such as dairy, corn, peanuts, soy, and toxic oils, your aches and pains may subside.
-You will have more energy, the ability to pay attention, and a happier disposition.
-It happened to me.
+By eliminating inflammatory foods like dairy, corn, peanuts, soy, and toxic seed oils, you may find that your aches and pains subside.
+You might also experience increased energy, improved focus, and a happier disposition.
+It certainly happened to me.

 A Good Rotation Diet

-I Can Eat Wheat on Phase 2?
+Can Eat Wheat in Phase 2?

 The Kaufmann Phase 2 Diet